WeblateOrg/weblate/docs/admin/projects.rst

    included in Weblate and no longer requires you to use :ref:`admin-interface`.

+.. versionchanged:: 3.4

+   Since the 3.4 release, the process of adding component is multi stage with automated discovery of most parameters.

 Based on your permissions, you can be able to create new translation projects and components in Weblate.
 It is always allowed for superusers and if your instance uses billing (eg. like https://hosted.weblate.org/, see